JoeAB3/Group5Capstone_Project/README.md

 Economic Indicators will be draw from the [**World Bank Data Catalog**](https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators) that has around 1453 indicators compiled from official sources around the world (204 countries are considered).
 And from [**United Nations**](http://hdr.undp.org/en/indicators/137506#), that is the *Human Development Index(HDI)*, which "measures average achievement in three basic dimensions of human development: long and healthy life, knowledge and decent standard of living.
 The data sets are in `csv` format and an initially exploration is made in `Python-Pandas Library`.
 The jupyter notebook is found [here](https://github.com/JoeAB3/Group5Capstone_Project/blob/Leidybranch/pre-processingWBD.ipynb).

-<mark> The Olympic data ... </mark>.
+<mark> For the Olympic data various data sources were identified for this data.
+We identified all the competiting countires in each Summer Olympic games.
+Another data source found the placing  for each olympic event.
+An additional data set was pulled in to find how many events were participated in.
+All these data were used for the primary Olympic data set.</mark>.
 The cleaning was as well made in `Python` and the code to do it is in [here](https://github.com/JoeAB3/Group5Capstone_Project/tree/Leidybranch/CodeInJupyter/pre-processingOlympicGames.ipynb).

 ## Communication Protocols: